CarterPape/CarterPape.github.io/the-blog/decompiling-facebook/_posts/2018-06-05-whatsapp-and-facebook-just-dont-mix.md

 - Will WhatsApp users ever see ads in the app?
 - Will WhatsApp messages remain encrypted end-to-end?

 WhatsApp built end-to-end encryption into the app in 2016, after its acquisition by Facebook, giving users a totally private messaging experience.
-By contrast, Messenger, which is Facebook's messaging platform, can monetize users' conversations.[^Messenger] In other words, Facebook has the ability to mine users' conversations for ad targeting fodder because those messages are not encrypted end-to-end.
+By contrast, Messenger, which is Facebook's messaging platform, can monetize users' conversations.[^Messenger]

+In other words, Facebook has the ability to mine users' conversations on Messenger for ad targeting fodder because those messages are not encrypted end-to-end.

 The result is that Facebook can present advertisements to you in your news feed that are targeted to you based on the private conversations you're having in Messenger.
 If you're talking about how hungry you are with your friends, maybe you'll start seeing advertisements for local restaurants!